FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs are networks of potential interactions that have been designed for broad spatial, temporal, and taxonomic scales (e.g., species food webs at the continental scale).
-They represent the probability that taxa can biologically interact regardless of their co-occurrence and local environmental conditions.
-Metawebs of probabilistic interactions are particularly valuable when interaction data is limited, i.e. when the uncertainty of potential interactions is high.
-As data accumulates, interactions in metawebs should tend towards binarity, approaching probability values of $0$ (repeatedly failing to observe an interaction) and $1$ (observing an interaction at least once).
+Potential interactions describe the biological capacity of taxa to interact, which is typically assessed at the regional scale.
+Metawebs of probabilistic interactions are particularly useful in situations where there is high uncertainty in the ability of taxa to interact if they were to encounter each other.
+This uncertainty frequently arises due to insufficient interaction data, especially for taxa that have not yet been observed to co-occur, and uncertainties in trait-matching models.
+As data accumulates, interactions in metawebs should tend towards binarity, approaching probability values of $0$ (repeatedly failing to observe an interaction between two co-occurring taxa) and

-Regional interactions are not evaluated for a particular local context.
-In contrast with local webs of probabilistic interactions, which represent the stochasticity of interactions occurring in nature, metawebs of probabilistic interactions measure our degree of belief in the capacity of two taxa to interact (i.e., the probability that their traits could support an interaction in the right conditions).
-Consequently, although *neutrally* forbidden interactions (i.e., improbable interactions between rare species,
+$1$ (observing an interaction at least once).
+The extent of sampling effort thus influences our evaluation of probabilities of potential interactions, as sampling over a larger area or for a longer duration enables us to capture a greater number of regional interactions (@McLeod2021Sampling).
+However, in contrast with local webs of probabilistic interactions, which describe interaction stochasticity in local natural settings, regional interactions are not evaluated for any particular local context.
+Although *neutrally* forbidden interactions (i.e., improbable interactions between rare species,
-@Canard2012Emergencea) tend to have low probability values in local webs, they may exhibit a higher probability in the metaweb.
-Potential interactions describe the probability that there exists at least one combination of phenotypes of taxa
+@Canard2012Emergencea) tend to have low probability values in local webs, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
-$i$ and $j$ that can interact with each other if they were to encounter.
-For example, a piscivorous species may have the capacity to interact with a potential prey species if they share at least one matching combination of body sizes, such as an adult predator being able to consume juvenile prey.
-To reduce any biases in our calculation of this probability, it is crucial to ensure that the set of traits sampled or considered accurately reflects the overall trait distribution in both taxa.
-This enhances our confidence in concluding that the taxa cannot interact when no positive observation has been made and increases our capacity to detect an interaction when it is biologically feasible.
-In addition to pairwise interactions, the extent of sampling effort also contributes to shaping our assessment of metaweb properties, as sampling a larger number of local webs allows us to capture more regional interactions (@McLeod2021Sampling).
-A probability of potential interaction in a metaweb $M$ can be expressed as
+Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.

+Potential interactions describe what we refer to as the *biological* feasibility of interactions, which is based solely on the regional traits distributions
+$T_i$ and $T_j$ of taxa $i$ and $j$, respectively.
+A probability of potential interaction in a metaweb $M$ describing the biological feasibility of interactions may be expressed as:

 $$P(M_{i \rightarrow j} | T_i, T_j),$$ {#eq:metaweb}

-which, in contrast with local webs, is never conditional on any spatial, temporal, co-occurrence or environmental variables (@tbl:prob).
+which, in contrast with local webs, is not conditioned on any spatial, temporal, co-occurrence or environmental variables (@tbl:prob).
+Regional traits may differ from local traits $T_{i,l}$ and $T_{j,l}$, which may vary spatially and temporally due to phenotypic plasticity (@Berg2010Traita).
+The biological feasibility of interactions expresses our degree of belief that there exists at least one combination of phenotypes that could support an interaction if they were to encounter each other, assuming they had infinite time to interact.
+Evaluating this probability is conducted without incorporating the environmental conditions under which they encounter each other into the model.
+It is the complement of the probability $P(F_{i \rightarrow j} | T_i, T_j)$ of forbidden interactions based uniquely on biological traits (i.e., the probability that their traits do not support an interaction):

+$$P(M_{i \rightarrow j} | T_i, T_j) = 1 - P(F_{i \rightarrow j} | T_i, T_j).$$
+{#eq:forbidden}

+For example, let $i$ be a western diamondback rattlesnake (*Crotalus atrox*) and
+$j$, a wood lemming (*Myopus schisticolor*).
+These two taxa never co-occur, the rattlesnake being adapted to warm regions of North America (@Castoe2007Phylogeographic) and the lemming, to northern habitats of Eurasia (@Fedorov2008Comparative).
+As we lack direct observations of an interaction between these two species, we have to rely on expert knowledge or trait-matching models to estimate their probability of potential interaction.
+To accurately estimate this probability using trait-matching models, it is crucial to ensure that the set of traits considered reflects the overall traits distributions of both taxa.
+We could for instance consider their average body mass and the average phylogenetic proximity of lemmings to rattlesnakes' prey.
+Doing so, we might find a high probability of potential interaction based on these traits.

+The biological feasibility of interactions should not be confused with what we refer to as the *ecological* feasibility of interactions.
+A probability of potential interaction in a metaweb $M^*$ describing ecological feasibility of interactions may be expressed as:

+$$P(M^*_{i \rightarrow j} | T_i, T_j, E),$$ {#eq:metaweb2}

+where $E$ is the environmental conditions under which potential interactions are evaluated (@tbl:prob).
+Unlike $E_l$, these environmental conditions do not represent conditions occurring at specific locations.
+Ecological feasibility represents the probability that two taxa interact if they were to encounter each other under given environmental conditions, assuming they had infinite time to interact.
+Incorporating environmental conditions into a trait-matching model may be important when there is high covariation between the environment and biological traits.
+For instance, in our example involving rattlesnakes and lemmings, the probability of potential interaction between these two species may be low in most environmental conditions.
+Western diamondback rattlesnakes may be unactive under low temperatures (@Kissner1997Rattling), whereas wood lemmings may have low tolerance to high temperatures (@Kausrud2008Linking).
+The probability that an interaction is ecologically feasible is always lower than the probability that it is biologically feasible, even across all environmental
+conditions:

+$$\int_{E}P(M^*_{i \rightarrow j} | T_i, T_j, E) dE \leq P(M_{i \rightarrow j} |
+T_i, T_j).$$ {#eq:feasibility}

+This is because the biological feasibility of an interaction is a prerequisite for its ecological feasibility.
+Biological feasibility is necessary but not sufficient for an interaction to be ecologically feasible.
+Our discussion of metawebs will focus on the biological feasibility of interactions since most methods developed for inferring probabilities of regional interactions do not explicitly take into account environmental conditions (e.g., @Strydom2022Food).

-Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review (e.g., Maiorano2020Tetraeua), aggregated local web data (e.g., @Gravel2019BriElt, @Saravia2022Ecological), and predictive models (e.g., @Strydom2022Food, @Shaw2024Framework).
-Every pair of taxa that have confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P(M_{i \rightarrow j}) = 1$) since we know that they *can* interact.
-This is not the case in local webs of probabilistic interactions, in which interaction events could remain stochastic (i.e., $P(L_{i \rightarrow j})
+Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources, including literature review (e.g., Maiorano2020Tetraeua), aggregated local web data (e.g., @Gravel2019BriElt, @Saravia2022Ecological), trait-matching models (e.g., @Strydom2022Food, @Shaw2024Framework), and expert knowledge.
+Every pair of taxa that has confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P(M_{i \rightarrow j}) = 1$) since we know that they *can* interact.
+This differs from local webs of probabilistic interactions, where interaction events may remain stochastic (i.e., $P(L_{i
-< 1$) after empirically observing interactions because of their intrinsic
-spatiotemporal variability.
-Similarly, although rare interactions typically have low probabilities in local webs, they can have high probabilities in metawebs when the traits of both taxa are congruent.
-On the other hand, interactions that were never observed can have low probability values in both local and metawebs, going as low as $0$ for forbidden links (i.e., interactions forbidden by biological traits).
+\rightarrow j}) < 1$) even after empirically observing interactions due to their spatiotemporal variability.
+Interactions that were never observed may have low probability values in local webs and low to high values in metawebs, going as low as $0$ for forbidden links.
 However, many observations of interactions are in reality false positives because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions, @Pringle2020Resolving).
-Likewise, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
-Employing Bayesian models, whether they are mechanistic or phenomenological, could improve the accuracy of our estimation of interaction probabilities within both local and regional webs (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra).
-This improvement is achieved in metawebs by leveraging prior information regarding the feasibility of interactions along with the empirical data on observed interactions.
+Likewise, forbidden interactions may be false negatives, e.g. if they have been evaluated based on unrepresentative or incomplete traits distributions.
+Employing Bayesian models could prove valuable when estimating interaction probabilities in metawebs (e.g., @Bartomeus2016ComFra, @Cirtwill2019QuaFra).
+This improvement is achieved by updating prior information regarding the feasibility of interactions (e.g., experts' prior assessments of interaction probabilities) with empirical data on interactions and traits.

 # Properties of probabilistic interaction webs